-Energy directly or indirectly impacts Elisa's different units and functions in different ways, but this Policy is applicable in all Elisa Group companies.
-Elisa commits to comply with all applicable energy laws and regulations.
+Environmental issues might impact Elisa's different units and functions differently, but this Policy is applicable in all Elisa Group companies.
+Elisa commits to comply with all applicable environmental laws and regulations.
 Elisa may operate in countries with more stringent environment laws or regulations.
 In such cases, provisions of locally applicable laws override the principles of this Policy.